 June 22, 2011Tibor Kovacs

 This report prepared by the Centre for Educational Sociology at the University of Edinburgh, describes a trial of possible measures of young people’s career self management skills and decision-making.
-The research considered pupils’ use of self-help services, in particular career development websites, and the impact of these websites on pupils’ career related learning ...
+The research considered pupils’ use of self-help services, in particular career development websites, and the impact of these websites on pupils’ career related learning and ...

 June 22, 2011Tibor Kovacs